News & Events

 5:00p |Registration

-LOCATION: CHURCH
+LOCATION: SANCTUARY

 5:30p |Pre-Service Music — Trinity’s organist, Mrs. Trudy Schmaltz